zcaudate-archive/on.rhythm/poems/the_dream.md

 ```
-I wish to convey the transiance of desire,
+I wish to convey the transience of desire,
 The original song was about eternal love and waiting - very simple and sweet.
-This version is still eternal, but it's about the eternity of change,
+This version is about the eternity of change, and the ebb and flow of attraction
-The ebb and flow of attraction within the impermanence of this world.
+within the impermanence of this world.
 ```

 ---------------------------